h4ckm1n-dev/Exploration/README.md

-# Running a Local Large Language Model (LLM) on Ubuntu
+# Running a Custom Local Large Language Model (LLM) on Ubuntu
 This tutorial guides you through the process of running a local LLM on Ubuntu, starting with the installation of Ollama, a popular framework for utilizing large language models.

 # Acknowledgments